Proven-Paradox/shaper-system/Handbook.md

 Moving between Squares is done with Abilities.
 Everyone has access to the the most basic [Move](#move) Ability, and others such as [Run](#run) or [Mobile Strike](#mobile-strike) provide more advanced ways to position.

 ## Impact
-To make an Offense roll, first you roll your 2d10 as normal and add your modifier.
+To make an Offense roll, first you roll your 2 dice as normal and add your modifier.
 If the Ability you are using to strike is labeled as an Attack, you use Physical Offense.
 Abilities labeled as Spells instead add your Mental Offense.
 Once you have this result, subtract your target’s Defense: Physical Defense for Attacks and Mental Defense for Spells.
 (There are exceptions for some Abilities, such as [Elemental Strike](#elemental-strike)).
 The result is called the Impact.
 If the Impact is above zero, your Ability has landed and will affect your opponent.
 Usually this will mean dealing damage, but some abilities instead impose conditions or something else unpleasant when they land.
 The amount of damage you deal is determined by multiplying your Impact by the Ability’s damage multiplier.

 > Note that the term "Spell" is used as a term to differentiate from physical and mental strikes.
 An Ability listed as a Spell can function due to magic, technology, equipment, or similar sources.